 When Blue Oak Ranch Reserve joined the UC Natural Reserve System in 2007, living conditions on the site could be described as rustic at best.
 The driveway was a four-mile-long dirt road, and the only habitable building on the 3,280-acre spread was an honest-to-goodness barn with a small office-cum-residence in one corner.

 With no other housing options, the reserve’s first director, Mike Hamilton, lived in that barn during the reserve’s earliest years.
-During that time, Hamilton shared the barn’s kitchen, single toilet, and clawfoot bathtub with the few hundred visitors who came to study topics such as rattlesnake behavior, frog parasites, and water limitations for the native vegetation.
+During that time, just a few hundred visitors came to study topics such as rattlesnake behavior, frog parasites, and water limitations for the native vegetation.

 It’s no wonder; accommodations were on the uncomfortable side.
 “We really had a camping reserve then,” says UC Berkeley professor Todd Dawson, faculty director of the reserve.